awsdocs/amazon-redshift-management-guide/doc_source/configure-jdbc-connection.md

 You can use a JDBC connection to connect to your Amazon Redshift cluster from many third\-party SQL client tools\.
 To do this, you download a JDBC driver\.

-If you want to use a JDBC connection, take the steps following\.
+If you want to use a JDBC connection, perform the following steps\.

 **Topics**
 + [Download an Amazon Redshift JDBC driver](#download-jdbc-driver)